Vallenzi/JuaraGCPS12/3. Create ML Models with BigQuery ML: Challenge Lab/tutor.md

 ));
 ```

-### Task 3.
-Improve model performance with Feature Engineering and Evaluate the model to see if there is better predictive power
+# 3. Improve model performance with Feature Engineering and Evaluate the model to see if there is better predictive power
-Run this script in BigQuery Editor
+Jalankan kode berikut pada BigQuery
 ```sql
 CREATE OR REPLACE MODEL `ecommerce.improved_customer_classification_model` OPTIONS